dshanske/indieweb-post-kinds/readme.md

 By default, only note, article, photo and reply are enabled so you can get used to them.

-You can add Media Check-Ins(watching or listening), or Link Sharing(likes or bookmark) directly from the settings page.
+You can add Media Check-Ins(watching or listening), or Link Sharing(likes, favorites, or bookmark) directly from the settings page.

 You can enable/disable more based on preference.
 Some may be enabled by plugins.
-To include kinds in the post selector, add the following to your wp-config.php file.

-define('POST_KIND_INCLUDE', 'wish,rsvp,checkin');

-This will allow rsvp, checkin, and wish to show up in the post editor.
 Not having a post kind enabled will not disable the functionality on existing posts.

 There is also a filter to do this on the fly.